kseeks61/kseeks61.github.io/README.md

 • Delegated tasks and oversaw a crew of 3-5 members to ensure operational standards were being met.

 ###Activities/Campus Engagement
--Varsity Football Player at the University of Richmond
+- Varsity Football Player at the University of Richmond
 • Learned the core values of collaborative teamwork and time management by balancing a full academic course load while participating in 20-40 hours a week of practices, training sessions, travel, games, and meetings

 ###Skills